On Being Nice

 've heard people argue that marginalized groups (non-male, non-white, non-straight, non-American, etc.) should work harder to not alienate their allies.
 We’re doing what we can to help them.
 They should be nice to us.

 The fact is we should ALL be nice to each other.
 But it's also a basic fact of life that a lot of people aren't.
 Life isn't easy.
 We all have shit to deal with, and sometimes that shit makes us react harshly.

 Somebody cut in front of you at the grocery store.
 They cussed you out when you drew it to their attention.
 So not only did it take longer for you to get through the line, you also had the memory of their meanness to contend with.
-That really sucks.
+Wow, that really sucks.

 Actually, what they’re getting now is a slap in the face.
 Because not only do they have to do at least as good a job on the job as men, they are expected to do it with a smile, while enduring the sexual advances of the men, while being pretty and feminine, while not being powerful or outspoken lest they get labeled a bitch.
 And if they happen to be married, when they go home, they better have a hot, home-cooked meal on the table.
 If I was a woman and had to deal with all of that, I’d be pissed at men, too.